openhab-scripters/openhab-helper-libraries/docs/_sources/Getting Started/Installation.rst.txt

     If you do not plan to use all of the languages, you may want to remove the directories for them under ``/automation/jsr223/`` and ``/automation/lib/``.

 .. |core_step_8a| replace::
-    There is a main configuration file for each scripting language's helper libraries that will need to be renamed.
+    There is a main configuration file for each scripting language's helper libraries that must be renamed.

 .. |core_step_8b| replace::
     These files can be used to secure personal information, so that they are not stored in files that may be shared with the community, or to store variables that are accesed by multiple scripts and/or modules, e.g. LOG_PREFIX.